wl-net/dataview/README.md

 WLNet Dataview
 ==============

 WLNet dataview provides a way to collect, interact, and view data.
 Dataview is being developed as a solution to home automation, though other use-cases such as office building management will not be difficult to realize.
+The official website for dataview is located at http://opensource.wl-net.net/projects/dataview

 Requirements
 ----